zaszi/dotfiles/README.md

 - **Config location:** `~/.config/nvim/init.vim`
 - **Dependencies:** [prettier](https://github.com/prettier/prettier), [proselint](https://github.com/amperser/proselint), [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer), [shfmt](https://github.com/mvdan/sh), [wl-clipboard](https://github.com/bugaevc/wl-clipboard), in addition to the plugins listed below.

-Since I spend a lot of my days on environments with no graphical interface, Neovim (and Vim) are my bread and butter.
+Since I spend a lot of my days on environments with no graphical interface, (Neo)vim is my bread and butter.
 As I kept struggling with trying to make various IDEs more Vim-like, I ended up going the other way around and making Neovim more like an IDE.
 This lets me keep all the benefits and workflows of a vim-like editor, yet also have the few IDE-specific tools (such as a project drawer and linting) when I need them.
 Despite the size of this configuration, I try to keep custom keybindings and plugins to a minimum and mostly try to improve what is already there.

 I use the following plugins.
 These are also installed with Ansible directly into `~/.config/nvim/pack/plugin/start`, using Neovim's native package loader.